elp2/Bring-Home-The-Bacon/README.md

 Bring-Home-The-Bacon
 ====================

-Shared grocery list using the Parse platform
+Shared grocery list using the Parse platform based on Todo example